cabrerac/semi-automatic-literature-survey/README.md

 A simple self-explanatory example of a search parameters file can be found in `./parameters_ar.yaml`.
 Alternatively, a parameters file including syntactic and semantic filters can be found in `./parameters_sys.yaml`

-A description of the semi-automatic methodology applied in a survey can be found in the paper ["Real-world Machine Learning Systems: A survey from a Data-Oriented Architecture Perspective"](https://arxiv.org/abs/2302.04810) [4].

 # References

 [1] Barbara Kitchenham and Pearl Brereton.
 2013.
 A systematic review of systematic review process research in software engineering.
 Information and Software Technology 55, 12 (2013), 2049–2075. https://doi.org/10.1016/j.infsof.2013.07.010